Mount Canobolas: Description

 Mount Canobolas is an extinct volcanic complex which erupted in several phases between 13 and 11 million years ago, making the mountain a relatively recent geological feature.
 Earlier eruptions were less violent with free flowing lavas reaching a maximum coverage extent of approximately.
 Later eruptions became more violent, and producing increasingly viscous lavas with less extensive coverage.

 The contemporary landscape of Mount Canobolas exhibits erosional features dominated by several remnant peaks.
 Additional volcanic features are present within the zone of volcanic influence, including vents, dykes, peaks, domes and plugs.

 The mountain's geologic history has yielded a variety of landforms which provide a range of environmental habitats, and notably rocky outcrops harbouring rare species of lichens.
 There are cliff features with waterfalls, such as the popular recreation locality, Federal Falls.
 Mount Canobolas was listed on the Register of the National Estate because of its geological significance, before the Register was abandoned in 2007.

 There is a 360 degree view from the summit, which is often snow-capped in winter.
 The summit can be seen from up to 100 km away.

-The mountain is now part of the 15 km2 Mount Canobolas Conservation Area, managed by the NSW National Parks & Wildlife Service, which offers various walks: to Bald Hill; to Young Man Canobolas; Federal Falls to Mount Towac, and other locations.
+The mountain is now part of the 15 km2 Mount Canobolas Conservation Area, managed by the NSW National Parks and Wildlife Service, which offers various walks: to Bald Hill; to Young Man Canobolas; Federal Falls to Mount Towac, and other locations.
 The volcanic peaks give wide views and there are some attractive waterfalls.

 Since 1962, with the opening of television stations ABCN-1 and CBN-8, the top of the mountain has been dominated by several towers used for communications, radio and television transmissions across large areas of the Central Tablelands and Central Western Slopes regions.
-These include towers for television transmitters – Australian Broadcasting Corporation, Seven Network (formerly Prime7 and Prime Television), Channel 10 (formerly Southern Cross Nine and Southern Cross Ten), and WIN Television – and for Airservices Australia and the Royal Australian Air Force.
+These include towers for television transmitters – Australian Broadcasting Corporation, Seven Network (formerly Prime7 and Prime Television), Channel 10 (formerly Southern Cross Nine and Southern Cross 10), and WIN Television – and for Airservices Australia and the Royal Australian Air Force.

 Each year the Orange community runs the Great Volcanic Mountain Challenge, an 11 km walk and fun run from the Pinnacle to the Summit of Mount Canobolas by the volcanic plugs of Mount Towac and Young Man Canobolas.
 The inaugural event was held in 2006.